reata/sqllineage/docs/behind_the_scene/why_sqllineage.rst

 Why SQLLineage
 **************

-When I was a data engineer, SQL is something people can't avoid in this industry.
+Back when I was a data engineer, SQL is something people can't avoid in this industry.
 I guess it still is since you're reading this.
 However popular, it doesn't change the fact the SQL code can be nested, verbose and very difficult to read.
 Oftentimes, I found myself lost in thousands lines of SQL code full of seemingly invaluable business logic.
 I have to dive deep to understand which tables this SQL script are reading, how they're joined together and the result